NCAR/geocat-comp/docs/getting_started/overview.rst

 GeoCAT-comp's open-source nature allows for more community engagement than a traditional software development workflow does.
 As advances are made in the realm of geoscience, new tools will be needed to analyze new datasets.
 We are dedicated to addressing user needs and encourage users to submit feature requests and contributions to our GitHub as well as participate in discussions.
-See our `support <support>`_ page for info on how to submit bug reports and requests and how to get involved.
+See our :ref:`support` page for info on how to submit bug reports, request new features, and get involved.

 GeoCAT-f2py
 -----------